MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/use-existing-custom-menus-and-toolbars.md

 In addition, you can turn off the ribbon for a legacy database by setting options for that database in Access 2003, or by setting global program options in .
 A procedure, later in this topic, explains how to perform both tasks.

 When you open a legacy database and you choose to display the ribbon, any custom toolbars appear as groups on the **Add-Ins** tab.
 Each group in the tab corresponds to a custom toolbar, and each group uses the name assigned to the original toolbar.
-However, the toolbars must be visible in the legacy database or they do not appear on the tab.
+However, the toolbars must be visible in the legacy database or they don't appear on the tab.

 > [!TIP]
 > To bypass custom startup behaviors, press and hold SHIFT while you open the database.